aws-samples/emr-bootstrap-actions/presto/latest/README.md

 ```

 ###Build your own Binary
-We have added the ability for you to compile your own version of Presto and download it from S3.
+We have added the ability for you to compile your own version (or download a pre-compiled version) of Presto and download it from S3.

-In order for the installation to be successfull the binary must be compressed into a .tar.gz file from within the Presto root folder.
+In order for the installation to be successful the binary must be compressed into a .tar.gz file with the presto-server-0.xyz directory at the root, **unlike previous version of this script**.

-In other words, the tarball must not have a folder within it, but rather the final structure of the presto-server folder.
+In other words, the tarball **must** have a folder within it, so the tar can be extracted into /home/hadoop/.versions/presto-server-0.xyz/. **This has changed since last version**.
-The tar file will be extracted to a folder /home/hadoop/.versions/presto-server-user-compiled/ with the command `tar -xf /tmp/presto-server -C /home/hadoop/.versions/presto-server-user-compiled/`
-It is assumed that after the extraction the etc, plugin, lib and bin folder is in /home/hadoop/.versions/presto-server-user-compiled/

 Once extraction is completed all the relevant symlinks will be added to make the folder accessible from /home/hadoop/presto-server/
-The easiest way to create a Tarball like this is by cd to the folder that contains the bin folder and running the command `tar -zcvf /path/to/tar.tar.gz *`